Stephen-Kimoi/Stephen-Kimoi/README.md

   ### Hi there 👋

-  Am Steve, welcome to my github profile
+  I am Steve, welcome to my github profile

   ---